things-to-do

 Today, fragrant orange trees shade cafe tables, and the Renaissance town hall and Casa del Corregidor frame the plaza.
 Grab a table at one of the terraces for people-watching and coffee.

-Best time to visit: Early morning before the tour groups arrive, or late afternoon when the light is golden.
+The square is best early morning before the tour groups arrive, or late afternoon when the light is golden.

 Murallas del Castillo